s1na/go-ethereum/plan.md

 Create a new freezer type similar to state freezer, with its own directory and tables.
 This will store only headers and hashes, allowing us to maintain blockchain history while pruning other data.

+### Integrate Header Freezer

+The implementation will focus on abstracting the header freezer changes at the chainFreezer level to minimize downstream impacts:

+1. Modify chainFreezer to handle separate header storage:
+   - Add header-specific freezer instance
+   - Route header/hash requests to appropriate freezer through wrapper
+   - Maintain consistent interface for downstream code

 ### Implement Header Migration Function

 Create a function to move headers from chain freezer to headers-only freezer: